Integrate Azure Active Directory with Kentico

 - Calculate the certificate thumbprint.
 The simplest way is to access the following URL based on your Directory ID:

-In the XML which will be displayed, grab a value of the <X509Certificate> XML element.
+In the XML which will be displayed, grab a value of the first occurrence of the <X509Certificate> XML element.

 The certificate thumbprint can then be calculated using a tool like this one – Calculate X.509 FingerPrint.
 There fill out the “X.509 cert” field value in the following format: